‘Earthquake’: Austria’s far-right Freedom Party wins election

 A coalition between the far right and the conservatives – in power since 1987 – also remains a possibility, say analysts.

-The FPOe’s first government with the conservatives in 2000 set off widespread protests and sanctions from Brussels.
+The FPO’s first government with the conservatives in 2000 set off widespread protests and sanctions from Brussels.

-The second collapsed over a spectacular FPOe corruption scandal in 2019 after just a year and a half in power.
+The second collapsed over a spectacular FPO corruption scandal in 2019 after just a year and a half in power.

-More than 6.3 million of Austria’s 9 million people were eligible to vote.
+More than 6.3 million of Austria’s nine million people were eligible to vote.

 Nehammer reiterated his refusal to work with Kickl, who has called himself the future “Volkskanzler”, the people’s chancellor, as Adolf Hitler was termed in the 1930s.